AV8R4Fun/Get-MostRecent-Date-on-DayOfWeek/README.md

 _Example 1:_

 Reference date = April 20, 2011.
-This date happened to fall on a Wednesday.
+This date happened to fall on a Wednesday.<br />
 E.g., the operator wishes to find the most recent date, relative to that reference date, that falls on a Thursday.

-The DateTime variable 'd' contains the date 4/20/2011.
 Here is the method call:
 ```
   DateTime x;
+  DateTime d = DateTime.Parse("4/20/2011");
   x = DateUtils.GetMostRecentDateOnDayOfWeek(d, System.DayOfWeek.Thursday);
 ```
 Returns the date 4/14/2011, which falls on a Thursday.